-DO: Which is neat too, because you know you'll be working on deck sometimes and if your lucky, the squid will- you know, I had one night where it came up and I don't know the life history of exactly of squid.
-I've read a little bit about it but you know, during certain mating seasons and things they have these frenzies where they all get in certain areas and one night we might of just hit that spot because the water was, uh in the middle of the night it looked like you know, Pink Floyd light show.
+DO: Which is neat too, because you know you'll be working on deck sometimes and if your lucky, the squid will - you know, I had one night where it came up and I don't know the life history of exactly of squid.
+I've read a little bit about it but during certain mating seasons and things they have these frenzies where they all get in certain areas and one night we might of just hit that spot because the water was, in the middle of the night it looked like you know, Pink Floyd light show.
 I mean, just squid.
-There only about, you know, they grow maybe a foot in a half long.
-The biggest one they only live a year, a year in a half or something, um but you know they were just, the whole water was just filled with them and they were jumping out of the water and they can change colors.
-And so they're just changing from red to green to yellow to you know, uh just rapidly, just and jumping on top of each other.
-And then of course you have all these other animals that want to feed on them like sharks coming in and you know, circling around and stuff.
-And were just sitting there you know, staring over the side of the boat and they -don't care that we're there, you know- were just all of a sudden some visitor in their world and their just going crazy, you know doing what they naturally do -so uh um you know.
+They're only about, they grow maybe a foot in a half long.
+The biggest one they only live a year, a year in a half or something, but they were just, the whole water was just filled with them and they were jumping out of the water and they can change colors.
+So they're just changing from red to green to yellow to you know, just rapidly, just and jumping on top of each other.
+Then of course you have all these other animals that want to feed on them like sharks coming in and you know, circling around and stuff.
+And were just sitting there you know, staring over the side of the boat and they don't care that we're there, you know, we're just all of a sudden some visitor in their world and they're just going crazy, you know doing what they naturally do.
 You get those moments too out there so it's really cool.